rozek/node-red-flow-llama/README.md

 Once you got the actual LLaMA model, follow the instructions found in section [Prepare Data & Run](https://github.com/ggerganov/llama.cpp#prepare-data--run) of the llama.cpp docs to bring it into the proper format.

+> Nota bene: right now, the function node supports the 7B model only - but this may easily be changed in the function source

 Afterwards, rename the file `ggml-model-q4_0.bin` to `ggml-llama-7b-q4.bin` and move (or copy) it into the same subfolder `ai` where you already placed the `llama` executable.

 ### Importing the Function Node ###